zachlp2016/little_shop/stories_long.md

 ```

 ```
-35. [ ] done
+[ ] done

+User Story 60
+Merchant cannot add an item if details are bad/missing

 As a merchant
 When I try to add a new item
-If any of my data is incorrect
-Then I am returned to the form
+If any of my data is incorrect or missing (except image) Then I am returned to the form
 I see one or more flash messages indicating each error I caused All fields are re-populated with my previous data
 ```

 ```
-36. [ ] done
+[ ] done

+User Story 61
+Merchant edits an item

 As a merchant
 When I visit my items page
-And I click the edit button or link next to any item Then I am taken to a form similar to the 'new item' form My URI route will be something like "/items/15/edit" (if the item's ID was 15) The form is re-populated with all of this item's information I can change any information, but all of the rules for adding a new item still apply:
+And I click the edit button or link next to any item Then I am taken to a form similar to the 'new item' form My URI route will be "/dashboard/items/15/edit" (if the item's ID was 15) The form is re-populated with all of this item's information I can change any information, but all of the rules for adding a new item still apply:
 - name and description cannot be blank